IllSmithDa/studyPostGreSQL/postgres_2_queries.md

     e.g
     SELECT first_name || ' ' || last_name, email FROM user;

-      a. returns a list of users with a combined first and last name alont with email
+      a. returns a list of users with a combined first and last name along with email

       b. sample entry will look list this 'John Dode', jon@john.com

       c.
 Combined first and lastname in entry

-  6. You can perform expressions when neccesary
+  6. You can perform mathematical expressions when neccesary

     e.g
     SELECT age * 3 FROM user;